1. Introduction

 3. Remuneration of the Board of Directors

 The Annual General Meeting resolves on the remuneration of the Board of Directors.
-The recommendation on the remuneration presented in the notice to the Annual General Meeting is prepared the company’s Nomination Committee.
+The recommendation on the remuneration presented in the notice to the Annual General Meeting is prepared by the company’s Nomination Committee.

-4. Remuneration of the Managing Director
+4. Remuneration of the President and CEO

-The remuneration of the President and CEO consists of the monthly salary with fringe benefits, a performance-related annual bonus and a long-term incentive plan, which may also be a share-based incentive scheme.
+The remuneration of the President and CEO consists of the monthly salary with fringe benefits, a performance-related annual bonus and a long-term incentive plan, which may also be a share based incentive scheme.
 The President and CEO may also have a supplementary pension benefit.

 The relative shares of the remuneration may vary based on the objectives set by the Board of Directors and their achievement.
 The objective is that a notable part of the President and CEO’s remuneration consist of variable remuneration components (annual performance-related bonus and long-term incentive scheme).